RaagavPrasanna/recogame/projectProposal.md

     - Import played games / play time with Steam integration
     - Questionnaire if Steam account cannot be provided
     - Recommendation algorithm
+- As a casual gamer, I want to track the games that I have played and that I want to play
+    - Add games to previously mentioned "playlists" (Finished, started, etc)
+- As a casual gamer, I would to like to share my opinion relating to other games so that other people can see
+    - Perform a rating on game
+    - Thumbs up/Thumbs down
+    - Leave comments on games

 - As a casual gamer, I want to see what is popular among other gamers
     - Most popular / recent news queue
+    - See what my friends are playing

+- As a casual gamer, I want to see who else has common interests as me
+    - Browse a catalog of users that have similar game interests as I do
+      - Basically to make new friends

 ### User persona 2